Service valves in Calgary

 This internal valve is the responsibility of the homeowner to control and maintain per the Water Utility Bylaw.
 Homeowners who fail to maintain the valve will be penalized a $250.00 fee if the valve is broken.

 To have the valve repaired by a certified plumber, the water will need to be shut off by the City of Calgary at the outdoor service valve.
-To request this please, please complete an online service request or call 311.
+To request this, please call 311.